-Adapt & Thrive — Preparing for the effects of climate change in the Buffalo-Niagara Region
+Adapt & Thrive — Preparing for the effects of climate change in the Buffalo-Niagara/WNY Region

 Two climate-related products have been produced − a first step in developing a more elaborate regional model.
-Collaborating with Dr. Stephen Vermette, a climatologist with the Department of Geography & Planning at SUNY Buffalo State, we have defined and described five WNY climate zones within the eight county WNY region and (see WNY’s 5 Climate Zones.)
+Collaborating with Dr. Stephen Vermette, a climatologist with the Department of Geography & Planning at SUNY Buffalo State, we have delineated an eight county Buffalo-Niagara/WNY Region, and further, described five climate zones within the region for more detailed downscaling of effects.
 And, using a trend analysis approach − a look at where climate may take us in the future − we have taken a first step towards understanding our regional climatic responses, and non responses, to global warming.
-This understanding is critical when considering adaptation strategies, as well as potential opportunities for our region (see A Look at Climate Change in WNY.)

 One of the region’s comparative advantages is its positioning relative to much of the country regarding the effects of global warming, a changing climate (see U.S. Billion-Dollar Weather and Climate Disasters 2011-2017).

 A distinctive feature of this initiative will be the use of Geographic Information Systems (GIS) mapping overlays of afforestation, agriculture, hydrology, topography, infrastructure, and built environment with the high resolution model to:

 –Provide an accessible tool to predict the debilitating structural impacts on infrastructure as a result of the geophysical effects of climate change.
 All levels of governance have infrastructure in WNY that will be impacted and should start acting now to ensure a high level of functionality.

 —Encourage using more arable land for farming by identifying the most suitable, promising locations.
 The GIS mapping overpays on projected changes in the climate will facilitate planting the type of crops that will do best in the change.
 Plantings for what the climate will be in 10-50 years will be important.